-Further accreditation by the Ministry of Education's Commission of Academic Accreditation (CAA) in Dubai means that we now have 44% of the programmes that we offer in Dubai accredited.
-The TransiT Hub, a collaboration of eight universities and 67 partners jointly led by Heriot-Watt University in Edinburgh and the University of Glasgow, has secured £20m in funding from the UK Research and Innovation (UKRI) Engineering and Physical Sciences Research Council (EPSRC), the main funding body for engineering and physical sciences research in the UK.
+Further CAA accreditation means that we now have 44% of the programmes that we offer in Dubai accredited.
+The TransiT Hub, a collaboration of eight universities and 67 partners jointly led by Heriot-Watt University in Edinburgh and the University of Glasgow, has secured £20 million in funding from the UKRI Engineering and Physical Sciences Research Council (EPSRC), the main funding body for engineering and physical sciences research in the UK.
 The contract with Coursera was signed, heralding the development of our new online programmes in computer science.